M01010100/C130-Cryptography_Project/README.md

 # Intro to C++ Final Project
-- Code was written in C130, C++ as the final project instead of an exam
+- Code was written for C130 in C++
-- Taken Fall 2022 (sophmore at MVCC)

 ## Code Requirements
 - Encrypt a string entered by user